Finally. 10 days after the Liberian election was held, the results are in, and you are in for a very few surprises.

 The second reason was the use of so-called pawning.
 The Congos levied people brutally, but the locals earned virtually nothing for the work they did.
 It forced the people to pawn themselves or their own children in order to pay the regime in Monrovia.
 At times women were forcefully pawned to attract male pawns.
 Some people lived in slavery for their entire life because of pawning.

-A third and last reason for the need for labor and pawns were the need of labor within Liberia, where the natives worked in local and foreign plantations, such as the American owned Firestone, who owned rubber plantations since 1920.
-In a matter of fact, Liberia is to be seen as a step child to the US, where the US sponsored the regime, and it can be discussed if Liberia at times more looked like at a US protectorate than an independent country because of the elites dependency on the US.
+A third and last reason for the need for labour and pawns were the need of labour within Liberia, where the natives worked in local and foreign plantations, such as the American owned Firestone.
+The US had owned rubber plantations in Liberia since 1920.
+In a matter of fact, Liberia is to be seen as a stepchild to the US, where the US sponsored the regime heavily, and it can be discussed if Liberia at times more looked akin to a US protectorate than an independent country because of the elites’ dependency on the US.

 The Congo Apartheid regime was so perverse, that they did not even have to pretend any election was real.
-President Charles D. B. King got 143,000 votes in the 1927 election, but only 15,000 people were allowed to vote.
+President Charles D. B. King got 243,000 votes in the 1927 election, but less than 15,000 people were allowed to vote.
 In 1940, a man dressed a monkey in a frock coat, and the monkey voted without any problems whatsoever.

 The pawning and selling the natives as slaves, well, that time is over.
 When Gunther visited Liberia in the 1950s, he argued these practices had stopped.
 But the poverty and indifference to the natives’ well-being were still ubiquitous, and the corruption rife.
 He further noted, that in the entire history of Liberia, only two Liberians had ever become doctors, and no health service existed until 1931.